THIS POST CONTAINS SOME AFFILIATE LINKS (SEE DISCLOSURE POLICY)

 Add eggs and vanilla/flavouring.
 Mix well.

-Chill for 1 to 2 hours in fridge.
+Chill for 1 hour in fridge.

 Roll our onto floured surface and cut into desired thickness and cut into desired shapes.